-- Economic growth measures the change in real GDP (national income adjusted for inflation, ONS call it chained volume measure)
+- Economic growth measures the change in real GDP (national income adjusted for inflation; ONS call it chained volume measure of GDP)

-- In volume terms, GDP was 1.9% higher in Q3 2013 compared with the same quarter a year ago.
+- GDP was 2.6% higher in Quarter 2 (Apr to June) 2015 compared with the same quarter a year ago.

 Recent UK Economic Growth

 Source: ONS IHYQ

 With population growth averaging around 0.6 – 0.8% a year (about 50% of population growth is caused by net migration), real GDP is boosted by this growth in population.
 Real GDP per capita and average incomes, are growing at a slower rate.

 Recent history of economic growth

 - Since the recession of 1992 ended, the UK experienced a long period of economic growth – it was the longest period of economic growth on expansion.
 Also, the growth avoided the inflationary booms of the previous decades.
 However, the credit crunch of 2007-08 hit the UK economy hard and caused a steeper drop in real GDP than even the great depression of the 1930s.
 Helped by a loosening of monetary and fiscal policy, the UK experienced a partial recovery in 2010 and 2011.
 But, by Q1 2012, the UK was back in recession.

 - The second double dip recession was caused by a variety of factors including European recession, lower confidence caused by austerity measures, continued weakness of bank lending and falling real incomes.